 - strip club dancing

 Charges have also been filed by those who arrange or facilitate “mail-order” brides.
-The allegations in these cases are that foreign women believe they are going to the United States for marriage but instead are enslaved.
+The allegations in these cases are that foreign women believe they are going to the United States for marriage but are enslaved instead.

-Why is a Human Trafficking Defense Lawyer Critically Important?
+Why is a Human Trafficking Defense Attorney Critically Important?

 Prosecutors zealously pursue human trafficking charges.
 Law enforcement’s eagerness to press charges could unintentionally lead to wrongful charges, unjust convictions, and unfair stigmatization.
-In addition, minor players, mules, and individuals who are acting under duress or pressure from high-level offenders can face punishment that is unwarranted or unfair.
-Courts are where laws are enforced, not emotions.
+In addition, minor players, mules, and individuals acting under duress or pressure from high-level offenders can face unwarranted or unfair punishment.
+Courts enforce laws, not emotions.
 Because prosecutions in these cases can be like “runaway trains,” it is critical that a defense lawyer be reputable, respected, and formidable in court.
 The best hope of avoiding a wrongful conviction or a lengthy prison sentence is with an experienced, successful defense lawyer.

 Occasionally, police and law enforcement officers accuse innocent people.
-False allegations can arise from an au-pair who complains of unfair work obligations, a cleaning lady that feels aggrieved by one thing or another, or any variety of other innocent situations.
+False allegations can arise from an au-pair who complains of unfair work obligations, a cleaning lady who feels aggrieved by one thing or another, or any other innocent situations.
 Innocent people can be wrongfully charged and unjustly convicted.
-This is why a top criminal defense lawyer should be engaged as soon as there is an allegation of misconduct.
-The police will get the message that the accused is serious about his or her innocence when a highly reputable defense attorney gets involved.
+You should immediately engage a top criminal defense lawyer for any misconduct allegation.
+When a highly reputable defense attorney gets involved, the police will get the message that the accused is serious about their innocence.

 Human Trafficking Defense Attorneys in Michigan

+Michigan is taking human trafficking very seriously.
+When a person is under investigation for any possible criminal offense, it is essential that you have legal representation to protect your rights and not allow the police to take advantage of you.
 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has extensive experience and an unparalleled track record of success defending clients charged with felony offenses in state and federal courts.
-We will stand up to judges and prosecutors and do whatever it takes to defend and protect our clients’ rights and protect their futures.
-We treat all clients with compassion and dignity and will take the time to learn the story of each client so that we can develop a winning strategy in every case.
+We will stand up to judges and prosecutors and do whatever it takes to defend and protect our clients’ rights and futures.
+We treat all clients with compassion and dignity and take the time to learn each client’s story so that we can develop a winning strategy in every case.